Best Bars in Melbourne 2021

 1806 & The Understudy - CBD

 Where to take international artists after a concert?
 You need a bar with sophistication and presence.
 1806 will never let you down!
 1806 is a standout bar in Melbourne that impresses with its classic decor, impeccible bar skills and an air of sophistication.
-We headed there after the epic Moon Under Water launch at Bennetts Lane Jazz Club.
-We were in celebration mode and our friends Elodie Sablier the talented French musician and Sydney artists were looking for a top notch Melbourne bar.

 What I love about 1806 is its classic finery - I appreciate grungy bars but when looking to impress here in Melbourne we prefer the classic refinement of 1806.
 Why the name 1806?
 Apparently because it was then that the word cocktail was first put in print.

-The cocktails follow a timeline of some 200 years, and The World Loves Melbourne notes a trend in several bars around Melbounre to give a nod to the cocktails of yesteryear transporting them to today.
+The cocktails follow a timeline of some 200 years, and The World Loves Melbourne notes a trend in several bars around Melbourne to give a nod to the cocktails of yesteryear transporting them to today.

 1806 is an institution in Melbourne and has a global following, having produced some of the most successful bar events and personalities in the industry.
 Coming here is not just about enjoyment but about education.

+Image credit 1806 Facebook.
 Sit back on a lounge or armchair, or sit up at the long bar.
 You know you're in the hands of highly talented bartenders you can trust.
 As we ordered our first drink, Negronis, we knew these guys do such a classic drink total justice.

 After a while we decided just to put ourselves in the hands of the bar tender to fix us drinks and surprise us.
 A good way to go.
 These bartenders know their stuff and are consistently brilliant.